theclimbersclub/website/src/_docs/membership/membership-overview.md

 Each application is considered on its own overall merits and it is really important that you give us a clear picture of your climbing experience; we will take into account your leading grade, preferred climbing style, breadth and depth of experience and the geographical range of your climbing.
 There is no secret membership criteria, all the criteria are published; see the FAQs and if you feel that you still need more information or would like to discuss specific aspects of your application don’t hesitate to contact our Membership Secretary.

 There are sure to be questions.
 Please review the frequently asked questions.
-If your question is not answered, ask your proposer/seconder and do not hesitate to contact the hon. membership secretary if still stuck.
+If your question is not answered, ask your proposer/seconder and do not hesitate to contact the Hon.
+Membership Secretary if still stuck.

 * [Joining The Club](/docs/membership/joining-the-club)
 * [Cost of Membership](/docs/membership/cost-of-membership)